 “What the hell else can they do to me?”
 I added, half to myself.

+The new and almost unrecognizable Gannett is actually profiting from the destruction of America’s free press, its representative democracy and its middle class.
 U.S. new organizations and the journalists who staff them have historically championed all three.

 There’s a power to taking your beating like a man.
 As gangster Henry Hill said in the film Goodfellas: “Everybody takes a beating sometimes.”

 My latest came from Rick Green and Gannett, when my blood pressure came unhinged after years of chronic overwork and surged to a nearly always fatal 260 over 150 (normal is 120 over 80).

 I was heavily medicated when Green’s hand-picked successor made me reapply for my job a few months later.
 Even though I was on short-term disability and couldn’t climb a flight of stairs.
 Much less continue to help anchor the Register’s disintegrating newsroom.

 I have a lasting memory of my sinuses hemorrhaging and spattering the bathroom floor with blood faster than I could wipe it up with a towel, before being hospitalized in 2014.

 “I wonder if I’m dying or something,” I muttered aloud to myself as I kneeled on the hard tile.
 “Maybe this is what it feels like.”